InterfaceManager#

 }

-Create VLAN interface#
+VLAN interface#

 uint16_t vlanId = 100;

-// By parent name
+// by parent name

-manager->createVlanInterface("eth0.100", "eth0", vlanId, proto, true);
+manager.createVlanInterface("eth0.100", "eth0", vlanId, ETH_P_8021Q, true);

-⚠️ VLAN IDs must be in the range 1-4094 (0 is reserved).
+⚠️ VLAN IDs must be in the range 1–4094.
+ID 0 is reserved and will return -1.

-Create virtual Ethernet pair (veth)#
+Virtual Ethernet pair (veth)#

-// Create pair in current namespace
+// both ends in current namespace

-manager->createVethInterface("veth0", "veth1", nullptr, true);
+manager.createVethInterface("veth0", "veth1", nullptr, true);

-// Create with peer in different namespace
+// peer moved to a different namespace

 pid_t containerPid = 12345;

-manager->createVethInterface("veth0", "veth1", &containerPid, true);
+manager.createVethInterface("veth0", "veth1", &containerPid, true);

-Create GRE tunnel#
+GRE tunnel#

 IpAddress local("192.168.1.1");